PLEASE MAKE SURE TO CHECK BACK AND READ RULES IN THEIR ENTIRETY PRIOR TO CAPTAIN’S PARTY IN THE EVENT RULES ARE UPDATED!

 - Team Name cannot be changed after the Captain’s Meeting.

-- At the time of check out, only registered crew and approved auxiliary personnel ie: camera crew, observers, vets etc. are allowed on your boat from check out to check in.
+- At the time of check out, only registered crew and approved auxiliary personnel ie: camera crew, observers, etc. are allowed on your boat from check out to check in.

 - In the event an auxiliary person or persons are needed or desired to be on your boat, you are required to get approval from the tournament director at least 1 day prior to checkout and provide the name/s and purpose of the additional people.
+An auxiliary person is defined as someone that will be on the team boat but will have no participation in fishing, gaffing or any other fishing related activities on the boat during the tournament. (example: camera person)

 - A Florida saltwater fishing license is required for each team member except from a boat which has a valid recreational vessel saltwater fishing license or any FL Resident 65 years or older, or anyone excluded by FL law.
 License not required when fishing with a charter captain.
 Go to www.myfwc.com to obtain current Florida fishing regulations.